litmuschaos/v1-litmus-docs/docs/azure-instance-stop.md

 - Ensure that Kubernetes Version > 1.13
 - Ensure that the Litmus Chaos Operator is running by executing `kubectl get pods` in operator namespace (typically, `litmus`).
 If not, install from [here](https://docs.litmuschaos.io/docs/getstarted/#install-litmus)
-- Ensure that the `azure-instance-terminate` experiment resource is available in the cluster by executing `kubectl get chaosexperiments` in the desired namespace If not, install from [here](https://hub.litmuschaos.io/api/chaos/master?file=charts/kube-aws/azure-instance-terminate/experiment.yaml)
+- Ensure that the `azure-instance-stop` experiment resource is available in the cluster by executing `kubectl get chaosexperiments` in the desired namespace If not, install from [here](https://hub.litmuschaos.io/api/chaos/master?file=charts/kube-aws/azure-instance-stop/experiment.yaml)
 - Ensure that you have sufficient Azure access to stop and start the an instance.
 - We will use azure [ file-based authentication ](https://docs.microsoft.com/en-us/azure/developer/go/azure-sdk-authorization#use-file-based-authentication) to connect with the instance using azure GO SDK in the experiment.
 For generating auth file run `az ad sp create-for-rbac --sdk-auth > azure.auth` Azure CLI command.
 - Ensure to create a Kubernetes secret having the auth file created in the step in `CHAOS_NAMESPACE`.
 A sample secret file looks like: